srl3630/DnR_Notes/README.md

 The goal of this repo is to further my own knowledge and to expand upon some of the points I felt could use more color

+This repo focuses mostly on the content, but if you're looking for interview advice, the original author has a great breakdown

 ### Contents
 - [Networking](interview-study-notes-for-security-engineering.md#networking)
 - [Web Application](interview-study-notes-for-security-engineering.md#web-application)